About the Major

 One or two of the required nine upper-level courses may be relevant courses taught at Wesleyan outside the art history program in such departments as History, Religion, Classics, or Anthropology.
 These courses must be preapproved by your major advisor.

-All study abroad must be preapproved by the Office of International Studies (to receive Wesleyan credit) and by the student’s major advisor (to receive credit toward the major requirements).
-Study at other educational institutions in the United States must also be preapproved by the student’s major advisor.
+All study abroad must be preapproved by the Office of International Studies (to receive Wesleyan credit) and by the student's major advisor (to receive credit toward the major requirements).
+Study at other educational institutions in the United States must also be preapproved by the student's major advisor.
 In both cases, transfer of major credit will be awarded only if the student submits a course description and /or syllabus in advance of taking the course.
+Pre-approved study abroad credits can be used to satisfy the 200-level electives for the major, but may not count towards the geographical and/or chronological distributional requirements.

-The Honors Program in art history is designed to meet the needs of students who wish to pursue a long-term, scholarly research project in an area of particular interest.
+The Honors Program in art history is designed to meet the needs of Art History majors who wish to pursue a long-term, scholarly research project in an area of particular interest.
 The research project takes the form of a yearlong senior thesis.
 Candidates for honors are required to earn a minimum GPA of B+ for their major course work and to be compliant with the University’s general education expectations (through Stage II).
 The senior thesis does not replace the two required seminar courses.
 Students wishing to consider an honors project must discuss their research interests with a member of the art history faculty and secure the professor’s agreement to serve as tutor for the project by the last day of classes of the student’s junior year.
 After consulting with the tutor, the student is expected to carry out preliminary research during the course of the summer and is required to submit a detailed proposal and preliminary bibliography for the project by the first day of classes of the fall term of the senior year.
 No one who fails to meet these minimum requirements will be allowed to pursue honors.
 The senior thesis courses for honors in the major are ARHA409 (fall) and ARHA410 (spring).

 Senior theses must conform to the University’s general requirements and deadlines for honors in the senior year, as administered through the Honors Coordinator.
 Each year’s honors candidates will present 20-minute public talks based on their theses.
 These talks will normally be held in April of the senior year and will be developed in consultation with the students’ faculty tutors.
 For more information and an application form, see the document “Honors in Art History: Regulations and Procedures,” available in the department office.